Stamkos scores twice, Lightning beat Rangers 2-1 in Game 6

 “It’s probably not the greatest word to use, but I’m damn impressed by this group,” coach Jon Cooper said.

-“It’s impressive what they’ve done. … I’m just utterly impressed by what they do to win a hockey game,” the coach added.
-“And the fact that they they have every excuse in the world to not win because nobody would fault them by saying hey, you won one, you won two, and to come back and and go for a third.
+“It’s impressive what they’ve done. … I’m just utterly impressed by what they do to win a hockey game,” he added.
+“And the fact that they they have every excuse in the world to not win because nobody would fault them by saying hey, you won one, you won two and to come back and and go for a third.
 I’m impressed.”

-Stamkos put the Lightning ahead for good in the third period just 21 seconds after New York’s Frank Vatrano scored on the power play with the Lightning captain in the penalty box for holding.
+Stamkos put the Lightning ahead for good in the third period just 21 seconds after New York’s Frank Vatrano scored on the power play with the Tampa Bay captain in the penalty box for holding.

 Nikita Kucherov and Ondrej Palat assisted on the winner with 6 1/2 minutes left, with the puck deflecting off Stamkos’ knee into the net after Rangers goalie Igor Shesterkin stopped the initial shot.